gypsydave5/gypsydave5.github.io/_posts/2014-12-21-clojure-thoughts.md

 (= 2 (nth 1 '(1 2 3 4)))
 ```

-(`=` is the equality function, taking two arguments and returning true or false)

-And we need to get to a function that will do the same, something that will fit
+We need to get to a function that will do the same, something that will fit
 in the blank space below:

 ```clojure